Department Chair – Native Studies Leadership

 SCOPE OF WORK

-The Department Chair will be responsible for providing distance learning program delivery to all sites offering the Bachelor of Native Studies Leadership Program and for oversight of the development of online courses where appropriate.
+The Department Chair will be responsible for providing distance learning program delivery to all sites offering the Bachelor of Native Studies Leadership Program and for oversight of the development of distance modality courses.
 The Department Chair will also sit on the NWIC leadership team and engage in other committee work when appropriate.

 The Native Studies Leadership Department will provide students a rigorous academic program bringing together contemporary education and Indigenous ways of knowing.
 Graduates of the Native Studies Leadership BA degree will be competent and skilled professionals and be fully prepared to serve in their respective communities or go on to successfully complete graduate studies.